tenzir/tenzir/web/blog/tenzir-v4.3/index.md

 ## Tidbits

-Besides the headlining integration of Fluent Bit, the team at Tenzir has been working on some other improvements and features that we want to share:
+Besides Fluent Bit, the team at Tenzir has been working on some other noteworthy improvements and features that we would like to share:

 ### JSON Parser Improvements